-The band signed to Elton John's Rocket Records in 1979 and after one failed single, "Go Steady," had a U.K. hit with their cover of Leiber and Stoller's "Poison Ivy."
-The follow-up singles "D-a-a-ance" and "Another Day (Another Girl)" also charted in the U.K. The latter (originally titled "Page Three"), with its not-so-thinly veiled jabs at The Sun newspaper's practice of placing photos of topless women on page three, earned them some notoriety when the newspaper threatened legal action.
-Beat Boys in the Jet Age, their debut LP, released in 1980, collected the early singles and other similar-sounding originals.
+The band signed to Elton John's Rocket Records in 1979 and after one failed single, "Go Steady," had a U.K. hit with their cover of Leiber & Stoller's "Poison Ivy."
+The follow-up singles "D-a-a-ance" and "Another Day (Another Girl)" also charted in the U.K. The latter (originally titled "Page Three"), with its not-so-thinly veiled jabs at the Sun newspaper's practice of placing photos of topless women on page three, earned them some notoriety when the newspaper threatened legal action.
+Their 1980 debut LP, Beat Boys in the Jet Age, collected the early singles and other similar-sounding originals.
 Though it did make it into the British charts, the mod revival fad had pretty much run its course.
 Subsequent singles and a second album, 1981's Ambience, were commercial flops despite efforts to break from the mod mold.
-The band called it quits in 1982, playing their final gig in London, on April 14, 1982.
-Bird regrouped the band in the '90s, playing small venues in England, and recorded several demos for a new album which never saw the light of day.
+The Lambrettas called it quits in 1982, playing their final gig in London on April 14, 1982.
+Bird regrouped the band in the '90s, playing small venues in England, and recorded several demos for a new album that never saw the light of day.